 If drivers also take advantage of any state and federal incentives available to them, it’s easier to see how electric vehicles have a positive impact on bank accounts over time.
 Sure, they have a higher-than-average upfront cost.
-However, all people — especially those who primarily use their cars for income — must assess potential long-term benefits instead of just paying attention to a car’s price tag.
+However, all people must assess potential long-term benefits instead of just paying attention to a car’s price tag.

 Other Electric Car Drivers Benefit From Uber’s Plans

 Uber’s cash-based incentives for some of its drivers aren’t significant.
-However, the company is working with local officials in its pilot cities to install more electric charging stations, and some are the fast-charging kind.
+However, the company is working with local officials in its pilot cities to install more electric charging stations.

-That means all drivers — whether they operate Uber electric cars or not — won’t struggle so much to find powering points when they need them.
+That means all drivers — whether they operate Uber electric cars or not — won’t struggle as much with charging.
 That’s a positive thing for people who own electric vehicles or are thinking about buying them.
 So, Uber’s efforts have shortcomings, but they could encourage more people to embrace electric-powered means of getting around.